-Currently there is substantial variation in reported protocols.
+Currently there is substantial variation in reported protocols for designing systems and conducting studies to support development of cavitation-assisted therapies.
 In terms of the apparatus, a range of design approaches has been undertaken.
 Several groups have made use of parallel-plate chambers56, 61–63, either custom built or commercially available (e.g. OptiCell, ThermoFisher Scientific).
-Hu et al.’s (2013) developed a cell chamber coupled with an US sonication module and real-time confocal imaging64, Carugo et al. (2015) used a system comprising a commercially available cell culture dish with a custom-made PDMS lid to allow for submersion in a water bath during US exposure65, and Pereno et al. (2018) used a device consisting of layered acoustofluidic resonators that allow for simultaneous optical and acoustic characterization of bubble dynamics and bubble-cell interactions66.
+Hu et al. (2013) developed a cell chamber coupled with an US sonication module and real-time confocal imaging64, Carugo et al. (2015) used a system comprising a commercially available cell culture dish with a custom-made PDMS lid to allow for submersion in a water bath during US exposure65, and Pereno et al. (2018) used a device consisting of layered acoustofluidic resonators that allow for simultaneous optical and acoustic characterization of bubble dynamics and bubble-cell interactions66.
 The use of custom-fabricated and application-specific designs complicates characterization of the US field and other environmental exposure conditions; in turn making cross study comparisons challenging.
 For example, there is considerable variation in the US parameters identified for achieving successful sonoporation, which include center frequencies ranging from 0.02 to 15 MHz, duty cycles varying from 1% to continuous wave, and rarefactional pressures ranging from 0.1 to 20 MPa23, 64, 67–70 (Table 1).
 There is similarly considerable variation in the spectral components (harmonics, sub-harmonics etc.) identified as being associated with particular bioeffects.

 The aim of this work, therefore, is to provide an easily reproducible system design and implementation framework for in vitro study of cavitation-induced cellular bioeffects with the specific inclusion of a cavitation monitoring capability.